Cody-Chinn/Space-Traders-Automation-Intro/README.md

  - That's it!
 All of the important data should now be outputting to the terminal 😃

 # Todo:
+## Index changes
+- [x] Add error checking for each call
+- [ ] Test each error step
+- [ ] Add a loop to go back and forth to each planet

+## Repo needs
+- [ ] Description of how the folder structure works

 ## Testing in the API
 - [x] flightplans
     - [x] getFlightPlansInSystem